ACDguide/BigData/BigData/format_metadata.md

 #### **Time dimension**
 - **UNLIMITED/record dimensions**

+Unlimited dimensions provide a data creator the opportunity to extend their dataset by appending new content to the file without having to rewrite the entire file (assuming the tools used permit `append` mode).
+This is particularly useful for datasets where we might want to add new observational data at later points in time, for example.
 Not all file formats support unlimited dimensions, and conversely netCDF4 supports exactly one unlimited dimension (the underlying HDF5 format supports multiple unlimited dimensions).
 Zarr does not support unlimited dimensions so conversion between the two can be an issue if this capability is important.
+It is common for netCDF files to contain `time` as an unlimited dimension (see [our netCDF-Zarr testing](https://acdguide.github.io/BigData/nczarr_test.html) for an example).

 - **Calendars**